magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 - [BUGFIX] Loading sequence of fields restricted rendering of fluid fields
 - [BUGFIX] Saving values into RTE Field in Frontend Environment now works correctly
 - [FEATURE] Parent Record is now attached on inline records and is available through {record.parent}
+- [BUGFIX] Backend User is now temporarily initialized in the FormController

 **To-Do-/Wish- List**